 Higher education has never been more competitive so many universities are looking for innovative ways to create more contemporary, exciting and effective student experiences.
+One of the modern ways is to use video in higher education to support and enhance student experiences.

 Here at StoryTagger, we believe learning is key to growth and success, so we love a chance to support and encourage innovation in the sector.
 Recently we worked with John Woodcock, Library Learning and Skills Manager, at King’s College London who wanted to run an experimental classroom event using StoryTagger.
 We caught up with John afterwards to ask him a few questions about how user generated video can be used in higher education.